Security & Compliance Glossary

 PCI DSS

 Payment Card Industry Data Security Standard - Security standard for organizations that handle credit card data.
 Required for any business that stores, processes, or transmits cardholder data.
-12 requirement categories.
+12 requirement categories covering network security, access control, monitoring, and information security policies.

 DORA